-Upon completion of this interactive and experiential, 8-week eCourse, participants will be able to:
+Upon completion of this interactive eCourse, you will be able to:

 Instructor: Joy L. Salmon, PhD has worked in public, nonprofit and private sectors in a variety of roles, from direct services to administration; she has also created and taught online courses at universities.
 She has a Ph.D. in Counseling Psychology & Human Systems and is a licensed psychologist.

-CE Credit: This eCourse qualifies for 16 CEUs.
-For example, upon successful completion, Social Workers will receive 16 Category “A” credits under the ACSW competence requirements.
+CE Credit: This eCourse qualifies for 10 CE credits.
+For example, upon successful completion, Social Workers will receive 10 Category “A” credits under the ACSW competence requirements.
 This eCourse is applicable to all social work categories.
-Other professionals: Contact your regulatory board to determine course approval.
-A Certificate of Completion will be awarded upon successful completion of the discussion questions, post-test and course evaluation.
+Other professionals: Contact you regulatory board to determine course approval.

-Regular Fee: $399.
-Early bird: $299.
+Fee: $249 per person.
+Discounts available for large groups.
 No charge for post test and continuing education certificate.